mech3132/Project_5sp/5sp_EDA.md

 ### Check to make sure there are no duplicates
 ```

 Finally, there were certain individuals who actually tested positive for BD when they arrived.
 These were unknown until later because the PCR process takes a while, so they were included in the experiment.
 However, let us identify these individuals and remove them.
-The list below was manually curated from the spreadsheet provided by Val.
+The list below was manually curated from the spreadsheet provided by Val Mckenzie.

 ``` r
 BD_contam_upon_arrival <- c("Anma_4"